Frequently Asked Questions

 Is my donation tax-deductible in the United States?

-Americans wishing to support our work have various options to make a tax deductible donation.
+Yes, if you make your donation to ICFC's programs through our colleague Rainforest Trust, which is a U.S. 501(c)3 organization.
 And we would be happy to recommend U.S. conservation organizations worthy of your support — just contact us about this.
+Americans can also support the Mali Elephant Project through WILD Foundation.

 Can my donation be earmarked for a particular project?